 Like most other international internships, marketing internship opportunities will be most abundant over the summer.
 But while companies typically don’t expect to have interns during the regular college school terms, that isn’t to say that you won’t be able to find an internship in the middle of a semester.
 It’s best to approach the internship search with a variety of methods because different locations and different companies will have separate internship application processes.

 Western companies tend to be more aware of the growing interest in students pursuing international internships, and may specifically list openings on their websites.
 Eastern companies may not expect a cold email or phone call from an international intern candidate.
 Unless you have a special network with someone inside the company, it may be best to go through an internship program provider to find a marketing internship at a firm based in Shanghai or Tokyo.

-For those interested in developing an international network with other marketing specialists, be sure to check out the Global Marketing Network.
-If you are involved in an internship program, feel free to ask about special networking events where you can meet other interns or business professionals.
+If you are involved in an internship program, feel free to ask about special networking events where you can meet other marketing interns or business professionals.
 If you are looking for a specific networking group, it never hurts to take a quick look on LinkedIn or Meetup and instantly make new connections.